Skip to content

 Group sessions

 Users and agents collaborate in group sessions, corresponding to threads in Slack.
-Each thread runs its own instances of agents.
-The system agent, displayed as Hybrid Groups app, monitors 👀 all messages and decides whether to respond 🤖 or stay silent ☑.
-It can also run other agents as subagents.
+The group reasoner monitors 👀 all messages and decides whether to delegate to the system agent 🤖 or stay silent ☑.

 System agent